Bolt-on*

 It's a good idea to inspect the SMG solenoid wires and repair if needed.
 Mine were good, although the solenoids' surface rust irks me.

-TTV does not provide bolts on this application.
-The lightweight flywheel is designed to fit with Grade 12.9 bolts in M12x1.5x35mm dimensions.
-I recommend you use the ARP bolt kit #: 664-1003.
+The lightweight flywheel is instead designed to fit with Grade 12.9 bolts in M12x1.5x35mm dimensions.
+I recommend you use the ARP Chromoly bolt kit #: 664-1003.

-The flywheel was in relatively good condition.
+My original dual mass flywheel was in relatively good condition.
 It had slight heat marks - nothing to be alarmed about.
+This was an indicator the car hadn't been abused in the past.

 The OEM clutch.

-Most companies have you spend to get their package of clutch & aluminum flywheel yet changing your clutch is quite pointless on the S85 V10.
+Changing your clutch is quite pointless on a naturally aspirated S85 V10.
 The clutch has never felt weak contrary to what some aftermarket clutch manufacturers say in the brochure.

 Here's why: it comes standard with a dual disc design.
 It's extremely tolerant to power.

-The TTV flywheel needs to be aligned properly to the starter motor.
-You do so using the unique, slightly enlarged hole and match it with the crank.
-Follow BMW's recommended torquing specs of 105nm even when using the ARP bolts.
+The OE+ lightweight flywheel needs to be aligned properly to the starter motor.
+You need to identify the unique, slightly enlarged hole and match it with the crankshaft's larger hole.

-The OE clutch needs to be aligned with the flywheel using a specific BMW centering tool.
-These are most often included in Sachs, Luk and Valeo kits
+The clutch needs to be aligned with the flywheel using a specific BMW centering tool (#21-2-300).
+A one-time use plastic tool is most often included in Sachs, Luk and Valeo kit.
+For future servicing, you should mark the alignment of the clutch kit with the OE+ lightweight flywheel.

 Up next: I finally get to drive it.